TestingPathways/testingpathways/pathways/fundamentals/index.md

 <h1 align="center">Fundamentals Learning Path</h1>
 <br>

 This is where it all starts, getting you familiar with the basic concepts you'll need to know as a test engineer.
-If you already know some of the subjects, then feel free to skip ahead to the ones your need to learn.
+If you already know some of the subjects, then feel free to skip ahead to the ones you need to learn.

 ## Prerequisites

 <i class="fa-solid fa-book-open"></i>  <a href="./SDLC.html">Computer Basics<a/>
 {: .fs-5 }

 <i class="fa-solid fa-laptop-code"></i>  <a href="./SDLC.html">Project: Create a test<a/>
 {: .fs-5 }

 {: .under-construction }